tirpitz-verus/simple-di/README.md

 ## 6. Plans for the future

 Stuff I want to have before 1.0.0:
-* SingletonScope as the default scope
-* refactor the GeneratedCodeWriter
 * make this library concurrency friendly
 * process annotations of the base classes (aka be polymorphism aware)